 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points on the new UCAS Tariff, preferably to include Physical Education, Sports Studies, or a Science subject.
-A related subject including Business and Management would also be welcomed, plus GCSE Mathematics at Grade C or above (or equivalent).
+120 UCAS Tariff points on the new UCAS Tariff, preferably to include Physical Education, Sports Studies, or a Science subject.
+A related subject including Business and Management would also be welcomed, plus GCSE Mathematics at Grade C or Grade 4 or above (or equivalent).

 If you accept a formal offer from Edge Hill University you will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure indicating that you meet the mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.
 The standard cost of applying for DBS Enhanced Disclosure for this course is currently £50.
 Further information will be sent to you after you have firmly accepted an offer.